 - Send a notice of proposed reclassification to the registered owner (rule 59(1)).
 The notice is dated and sent out immediately because time for the owner to file written objections runs from the date of the notice.
 A proposed reclassification cannot extend a registered owner's rights.
-For example, a registration for "games" in Class 49 of the repealed Schedule 3 cannot be reclassified to include "computer games software" which did not exist at the date of registration. - If the registered owner has filed written objections to the proposed reclassification, stating the grounds of his objections, within three months after the date of the notice (rule 59(2)(a)), consider the objections and, as appropriate, abandon the proposals, publish the proposals, or the proposals as amended (rules 60(2), 60(3) and 60(4)). - If the registered owner has not filed written objections within three months after the date of the notice or any extension of the period, publish the proposals (rule 60(1)); if the registered owner has, before the expiry of the aforesaid three-month period, given written notice of his intention not to make any objections, publish the proposals earlier (rule 60(1)). - Has any notice of opposition to the proposed reclassification been filed within three months after the date of publication of the proposed reclassification (rule 61(1))?
-The time limit cannot be extended (rule 95(1)(o)). - Is the notice of opposition on Form T6 and does it state the grounds of opposition and, in particular, how the proposed reclassification would be contrary to section 58(5)?
+For example, a registration for "games" in Class 49 of the repealed Schedule 3 cannot be reclassified to include "computer games software" which did not exist at the date of registration. - If the registered owner has filed written objections to the proposed reclassification, stating the grounds of his objections, within three months after the date of the notice (rule 59(2)(a)), consider the objections and, as appropriate, abandon the proposals, publish the proposals, or the proposals as amended (rules 60(2), 60(3) and 60(4)). - If the registered owner has not filed written objections within three months after the date of the notice or any extension of the period, publish the proposals as soon as practicable after the expiry of that period (rule 60(1)); if the registered owner has, before the expiry of the aforesaid three-month period, given written notice of his intention not to make any objections, publish the proposals as soon as practicable after receipt of the notice (rule 60(1)). - Has any notice of opposition to the proposed reclassification been filed within three months after the date of publication of the proposed reclassification (rule 61(1))?
+The time limit cannot be extended (rule 95(1)(o)).

-- If a notice of opposition is filed, we may require or admit evidence on the issue (rule 61(4)). - If no notice of opposition is filed within three months after the date of the publication of the proposed reclassification, or if any opposition has been determined against the opponent, enter in the register the amendments to the classification and the date on which the amendments were made (rule 61(5)).
+- Is the notice of opposition on Form T6 and does it state the grounds of opposition and, in particular, how the proposed reclassification would be contrary to section 58(5)? - If a notice of opposition is filed, we may require or admit evidence on the issue (rule 61(4)). - If no notice of opposition is filed within three months after the date of the publication of the proposed reclassification, or if any opposition has been determined against the opponent, enter in the register the amendments to the classification and the date on which the amendments were made (rule 61(5)).
 Reclassified specifications that fall into more than one class will become multiclass registrations.
 (See chapter on Objections and opposition to change of classification of goods or services.)